-Did you know that leaves don’t change color in the fall but, in fact, have had the color there all along?
+Did you know that leaves don’t change color in the fall but have actually had the color there the whole time?

 Fall is likely a favorite season for most outdoor enthusiasts.
+Whether you’re leaf peeping in Colorado, scoping colors in Arizona, or heading to New England to see the dazzling fall color explosion, autumn is favorite season for many.
 In the majority of the United States, the arrival of autumn means there are minimal bugs, lower humidity, and stable weather patterns.
-Whether you are in the Upper Midwest, the Rocky Mountains, New England, Tennessee, or the Pacific Northwest, there are some great spots to view the fall foliage.
+No matter where you are, there are some great spots to view the fall foliage.

 Where Leaves Get Their Green Color